icon-project/documentation/references/swift-api-references.md

     .nonce("0x1")
 ```

-### CallTransaction
+## `class` CallTransaction

 ```swift
 class CallTransaction: Transaction
 ```

 `CallTransaction` class is used for invoking a state-transition function of SCORE.
-It extends `Transaction` class, so instance parameters and methods of class are mostly identical to `Transaction` class, except for the following:
+It extends `Transaction` class, so instance parameters and methods of the class are mostly identical to `Transaction` class, except for the following:

 #### Parameters